jwarykowski/cukesparse/README.md

      # Will always be added to end of of the system command
      defaults: ['--format html', '--out report.html', '-P -s']

+You can have many highlevel tasks defined within your config/tasks.yml file.
+In the above example we only have the task `test_task`.
 Please note that the screen and position config options will set screenwidth/screenheight or xposition/yposition parameters.
 You should use screen/position or define the individual options only within the config file!

 ## Lets get it running!